• Skip to primary navigation

 ★ By Lisa Eitel Leave a Comment

 90% of small U.S. construction companies have safety programs, but only a third have programs to improve the ergonomics of workers’ environments.
 It’s too bad, because the risk of musculoskeletal disorders (MSDs) is especially high in construction workers.
 Plus annual wage and salary losses are estimated at $46 million for the U.S. private-construction sector.
 Workers in other countries don’t fare much better: In the U.K., MSDs cause workers to miss 6.6 million working days a year … with some 469,000 workers suffering from new or long-standing MSDs.
+Ensuring proper documentation and following protocols, such as those required in a payment bond claim, can also help protect workers while supporting financial security in the construction industry.

 ISO 2867:2011 dictates that ladders must be activated and fully extended to allow cab access on earth-moving machinery.
 LINAK linear actuators satisfy this and other off-highway design standards and ergonomics challenges.